VadimDez/HotdogOrNotHotdog/README.md

-# Hotdog or not hotdog app
+# "Hotdog or not hotdog" app

 App developed for the article: